Renewal of criminal proceedings: when is this remedy available?

 Such new evidence and facts most often include:

-- Discovery of falsification: It may also be discovered that evidence used in the original proceedings has been falsified or tampered with.
+• Discovery of falsification: It may also be discovered that evidence used in the original proceedings was falsified or manipulated.

 The other two grounds for retrial include situations where the law enforcement authorities, i.e. the police, prosecutor or judge , have breached their duty in the criminal proceedings through conduct that constituted a criminal offence.
 Or, furthermore, where the Constitutional Court has annulled the relevant regulation or part thereof.